MicrosoftDocs/fabric-docs/docs/data-engineering/runtime-1-2.md

 #### Core
 *   Since Spark 3.4, Spark driver owns `PersistentVolumnClaim`s and try to reuse if they're not assigned to live executors.
 To restore the behavior before Spark 3.4, you can set `spark.kubernetes.driver.ownPersistentVolumeClaim` to `false` and `spark.kubernetes.driver.reusePersistentVolumeClaim` to `false`.
 *   Since Spark 3.4, Spark driver tracks shuffle data when dynamic allocation is enabled without shuffle service.
 To restore the behavior before Spark 3.4, you can set `spark.dynamicAllocation.shuffleTracking.enabled` to `false`.
-*   Since Spark 3.4, Spark will try to decommission cached RDD and shuffle blocks if both `spark.decommission.enabled` and `spark.storage.decommission.enabled` are true.
+*   Since Spark 3.4, Spark tries to decommission cached RDD (resilient distributed dataset) and shuffle blocks if both `spark.decommission.enabled` and `spark.storage.decommission.enabled` are true.
 To restore the behavior before Spark 3.4, you can set both `spark.storage.decommission.rddBlocks.enabled` and `spark.storage.decommission.shuffleBlocks.enabled` to `false`.
-*   Since Spark 3.4, Spark will use RocksDB store if `spark.history.store.hybridStore.enabled` is true.
+*   Since Spark 3.4, Spark uses RocksDB store if `spark.history.store.hybridStore.enabled` is true.
 To restore the behavior before Spark 3.4, you can set `spark.history.store.hybridStore.diskBackend` to `LEVELDB`.
 #### PySpark
 *   In Spark 3.4, the schema of an array column is inferred by merging the schemas of all elements in the array.
 To restore the previous behavior where the schema is only inferred from the first element, you can set `spark.sql.pyspark.legacy.inferArrayTypeFromFirstElement.enabled` to `true`.
 *   In Spark 3.4, when using the Pandas on Spark API `Groupby.apply`, if the return type of the `func` parameter isn't specified and `compute.shortcut_limit` is set to 0, the number of sampling rows will be automatically set to 2.
 This adjustment ensures that there are always at least 2 sampling rows to maintain accurate schema inference.